Day & Night (Billie Piper song)

 "Day & Night" is a song by English singer turned actress Billie Piper.
 The song was written by Piper, Eliot Kennedy, Mark Cawley, Mike Percy and Tim Lever for Piper's second album Walk of Life (2000).
 It was released as the album's lead single on 15 May 2000 to positive reviews from music critics.
-It was a commercial success, reaching number one in the United Kingdom and was certified silver.
+It was a commercial success, reaching number one in the United Kingdom and receiving a silver certification from the British Phonographic Industry (BPI).

-According to Piper's autobiography and various sources, the single sold over a quarter of a million copies in the United Kingdom alone.

 Critical reception

 The song received positive reviews from music critics.
 Yahoo! reviewer Jackie Flynn wrote that the song was a "slick piece of dominatrix dance" with "big buffed chords and spike-heel beats".
 Peter Robinson of NME described "Day & Night" as "exciting" and the magazine wrote that the song was "somewhat harder and American sounding" than her previous singles.

 Chart performance

-"Day & Night" debuted on the UK Singles Chart on 21 May 2000 at number one.
-It remained on the chart for twelve weeks, before exiting the top seventy-three on 19 August 2000.
-In May 2000, the single was certified silver.
-This was Piper's third chart-topper in the UK—jointly the most achieved by a British female artist at this point.
-This record was beaten a year later by Geri Halliwell.
+"Day & Night" debuted at number one on the UK Singles Chart on 21 May 2000, giving Piper the record for the youngest female to accrue three number-one hits in the UK, which had originally been set by Britney Spears two weeks prior.
+It remained on the chart for 13 weeks before exiting the top 100 in August 2000.
+In May 2000, the single was certified silver by the BPI.
+This was Piper's third and final chart-topper in the UK—jointly the most achieved by a British female artist at this point.
 The track also reached the top 20 in Ireland and the top 50 in Flanders and the Netherlands.
 In Australia, "Day & Night" debuted on the ARIA Singles Chart on 4 June 2000 at number 16.
 Eight weeks later, the song peaked at number eight.
 The track debuted in New Zealand on 4 June 2000 at number 43.
 It peaked at number six three weeks later and remained on the chart for 15 weeks.